Orange Creamsicle Pie

 For the Pie

 - In a large mixing bowl, beat cream cheese until smooth.
-Mix in ¾ cup of sugar.
+Mix in sugar.
+Fold in oranges.

 - In a medium bowl, combine jello with boiling water and whisk until dissolved.

-- Add ½ of the whipped cream mixture into the cooled jello and the rest into the cream cheese mixture.
+- Add ½ of the Cool Whip into the cooled jello and the rest into the cream cheese mixture.
 Stir until combined.

 - Evenly spread ½ of the cream cheese mixture onto the crust.

-- Spread about cups of the orange mixture on top.
+- Spread about half of the orange mixture on top.

 - Repeat with remaining cream cheese and orange jello.